 Looking to stay the night?
 You can find rates and availability for hotels in Ponce Inlet here.

-Another Atlantic beach that is only an hour away from Orlando is Indian Harbour Beach which can be found near the town of Melbourne.
+Another Atlantic beach only an hour away from Orlando is Indian Harbour Beach which can be found near the town of Melbourne.

 This Atlantic beach has excellent views of the Atlantic Ocean and the Banana River.